BernardoSlailati/react/first-app/README.md

 ## Create and Run a New First Project

 ### `npx create-react-app first-app`
-*Obs: `npx` pull packages directly from cloud, avoid the nedded of download and intall globally packages.*
+*Obs: `npx` run packages from `npm` directly from cloud, avoid the nedded of download and intall globally packages.*
 ### `cd first-app`
 ### `npm start`